jarrid-xyz/jarrid-xyz.github.io/page/content/articles/2024-07-01-introduce-keyper.md

 ### Monday Release

 Jarrid drops new feature release every Monday.
-Stay tuned and please share any feedback with us to help us build better ["Keyper"](https://github.com/apiobuild/jarrid-keyper) for user data.
+Stay tuned and please share any feedback with us.
+Together, we can build a better ["Keyper"](https://github.com/apiobuild/jarrid-keyper) for our data.

 ### Next Week